11 Books by Black Authors You Should Read in College

 This autobiography chronicles the life and contributions of civil rights activist Malcolm X, an African American Muslim minister who advocated for Black economic and political autonomy.
 In contrast to Martin Luther King Jr.'s strategy of nonviolence and civil disobedience, Malcolm X urged Black people to engage in self-defense if met with resistance or opposition.

 Malcolm X's memoir does an extraordinary job of articulating the trials and tribulations of Black Americans in the 1960s, while also advocating for Black nationalism and supremacy.
-Haley wrote the book's epilogue after Malcolm X's death.
+Haley wrote the book's epilogue after Malcolm X's death.$ on Amazon

 Released in 2010, "The New Jim Crow" was named one of the most influential books of the last 20 years by The Chronicle of Higher Education.
 In this book, Michelle Alexander — a civil rights advocate, legal scholar, and New York Times columnist — effectively debunks the myth that racial discrimination was eradicated with the end of the civil rights movement and the Jim Crow era.